zsoltlszabo/tdk-info/drafts/content/huntington.md

 \frac{A^2}{a \left( a + 1 \right) } < \frac{B^2}{b \left( b + 1 \right) } \Rightarrow \nonumber \\
 \frac{A}{\sqrt{a \left( a + 1 \right) }} < \frac{B}{\sqrt{b \left( b + 1 \right) }}
 $$
-\subsubsection{The second test for the method of equal proportions}
+## The second test for the method of equal proportions
 This is similar to the first one, but instead of the ratio $\frac{A}{a}$, it uses $\frac{a}{A}$.
 Here, we divide the number of representatives by the population.
 We can think of this as the "individual share" each person living in the state gets of the representative.
 In perfect apportionment, the equality would look like this:
 $$
     \frac{a}{A} = \frac{b}{B}